Jeslanalse/e621-Wrapped/README.md

 |**relative_presence**|How many times more present this tag is in your favorites than in the average user|
 |**enjoyment**|The harmonic mean of **presence** and the (capped at 100 and normalized) **relative presence**.
 This means that the higher and the more balanced the two other fields are, the higher **enjoyment** be|

 Tags are then sorted in order of **enjoyment**.
 We also use tag implications to consider only the most enjoyed tag from a collection of similar ones.
-This process uses the tag implication data in `data/tag_implications.csv`, which was downloaded from the [db_export](https://e621.net/db_export/) on 06/30/2025.
+This process uses the tag implication data in `data/tag_implications.csv`, which was downloaded from the [db_export](https://e621.net/db_export/) on 21 April 2026.
 Feel free to replace it for the newest version.
 Just make sure to give it the same name.

 ### Finding posts that match your profile